310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 <th>(Graduation is supposed to be something upsetting, so agonizingly lonely and sad…)</th>

 <th>(Yet… Are you really gonna try and look cool while parting ways, until the very end…?)</th>

-<th>(No… Even before all this, you’ve always been—…)</th>
 {% endbubble %}

+{% bubble Midori sad2 %}
+<th>(No… Even before all of this, you’ve *always* been—…)</th>
+{% endbubble %}

 {% bubble Chiaki curious %}
 Takamine?
-Heeey, what’s wrong?
+Heeey, really, what’s wrong?
 You look like you’re feeling down…?
 You’re a handsome guy, so seeing you all silent and blank-faced is terrifying!
 {% endbubble %}

 {% bubble Midori sad3 %}